Functions: Domain and range

 Function rule

 We have just seen that a function can have a corresponding formula.
-From now on we will also give functions a name.
+From now on, we will also give functions a name.
 This can be convenient if we are dealing with multiple functions.
-It helps us in easily identifying which function we mean.
+It helps us easily identify which function we mean.

 Unlock full access